-The electronic stabilisation programme (ESP) consists of ABS, EDL and TCS.
+The electronic stabilisation programme (ESP) consists of ABS, EDL, TCS and Steering manoeuvre recommendations.

-Electronic Stabilising Program (ESP)\
+Electronic Stabilising Program (ESP)

 ESP reduces the danger of skidding by braking the wheels individually.

 The system uses the steering wheel angle and road speed to calculate the changes of direction desired by the driver, and constantly compares them with the actual behaviour of the vehicle.
 If the desired course is not being maintained (for instance, if the car is starting to skid), then the ESP compensates automatically by braking the appropriate wheel.